buttercupstraining/lrnwebcomponents/README.md

 ### Windows Install

+**Important:** In order for Symlinks to be created correctly, you need to have Developer Mode enabled on your Windows machine.
+To do this, search for "Developer Settings" on your machine and set "Developer Mode" to "On".
+Read more about Windows Developer Mode [here](https://docs.microsoft.com/en-us/windows/apps/get-started/enable-your-device-for-development).

 To properly configure git endlines for Windows, run this configuration
 ```bash
 $ git config --global core.autocrlf true